serapath/task-messenger/SPEC_p2p.md

 - Used to send messages
 - Uses `MessageChannel`
 - Message content should be minimal
+- Is used to when establishing connection b/w two peers.
 - Should be avoided when possible

 ### vault [code](https://github.com/alyhxn/task-messenger/blob/master/src/node_modules/vault/vault.js)